Schools - coronavirus

 - support schools who cannot meet the expectations of the guidance

-Schools will be updating parents with their plans, however, the best way for you to know if an individual school will re-open or not is to check its website or social media profiles.
+Schools will be updating parents with their plans, however, you could also go to an individual school’s website or social media profile to check whether it plans to re-open or not.